openjdk/jdk/doc/ide.md

 #### Eclipse

 Eclipse JDT is a widely used Java IDE and has been for a very long time, being a popular choice alongside IntelliJ IDEA for Java development.
 Likewise, the JDK now includes support for developing its Java sources with Eclipse, which can be achieved by setting up a Java Workspace by running:

 ```shell
 make eclipse-java-env
 ```

-After the workspace has been generated you can import it in the same way as you would with Eclipse CDT by following `File -> Import -> Projects from Folder or Archive` and selecting the `ide\eclipse` directory in the build output folder.
+After the workspace has been generated you can import it in the same way as you would with Eclipse CDT:

+Follow `File -> Import -> Projects from Folder or Archive` and select the `ide\eclipse` directory in the build output folder.
 The Java Workspace comes with an automatically generated Ant buildfile to match the CDT's managed make targets, which you can invoke by dragging onto the Eclipse Ant view in the sidebar.

 A common bug with Eclipse is that running an Ant target will trigger the building of every single codebase it knows of.
-To avoid this pitfall and the headaches that come with it, head to `External Tools Configurations -> Ant Build -> <build.xml> -> Build` and make sure the `Build before launch` option is unchecked.
+To avoid this pitfall and the headaches that come with it, head to:

+`External Tools Configurations -> Ant Build -> <build.xml> -> Build` and make sure
+the `Build before launch` option is unchecked.